Radha Swami Satsang, Dinod: Star Monument (Samadhi Sthal)

 A magnificent architecture, star monument is the Samadhi Sthal of 5th Radha Swami Guru, Tarachand who is renowned as Bade Maharaj Ji.
 This hexagonal structure is constructed in star shape at the elevated height of 6 feet from ground.
 The monument is 88 feet tall erected without any pillars and columns.
 This is amazing piece of architecture, that entire building is not having support of concrete pillars.
 A creative garden is also surrounding this Samadhi which depicts beauty of this place especially under lights.

 Star monument is one of the most breathtaking buildings in India.
 This building houses the holy samadhi of Param Sant Huzur Tara Chand Ji maharaj fondly called ' Bade Maharaj Ji ', by his followers.
-This building is situated in the Radhaswami Satsang bhawan Complex, Dinod, about 11 kms from Bhiwani, Haryana.
+This building is situated in the Radhaswami Satsang bhawan Complex, Dinod, about 11 km from Bhiwani, Haryana.

 Star Monument (Samadhi Sthal of Bade Maharaj Ji) in Radha Swami Satsang Dinod Ashram.